code16/sharp/docs/guide/building-show-page.md

 sidebarDepth: 3
 ---

-# Building an Entity Show
+# Building a Show Page

 Between an Entity List and a Form, you might want to add a Show page to display a whole instance, and allow the user to interact with it through Commands.